COLUMN

 3. What sets you apart from similar companies?

-We were the first in Japan to launch the leasing of private beauty studio spaces—our company’s specialized business—and we have never operated any other services such as shared salons, etc. In other words, we dedicate all our company resources to the concept of “true independence for beauty professionals”.
+We were the first in Japan to launch the leasing of private salon studio spaces—our company’s specialized business—and we have never operated any other services such as shared salons, etc. In other words, we dedicate all our company resources to the concept of “true independence for beauty professionals”.
 We fully support professionals who aim to graduate from THE SALONS and open their own street-front locations, and we believe this unwavering commitment is what distinguishes us from our competitors and represents our strength.

 4. What was the biggest challenge since starting the business?